COVID-19 Pandemic Crisis and Your Insurance Policy

 2) Working with consumers to avoid cancellation of insurance policies for (a) failure to pay premiums on time, (b) discovery of acts or omissions that may have increased the hazard insured against, or (c) physical changes in the property insured subsequent to issuance or last renewal that result in the property no longer meeting the insurer’s underwriting standards;

 Feel free to call or email our office with any questions.
-We are short staffed at the moment due to retirement of a customer service representative and swamped with questions dealing with the difficult business shutdown due to the COVID-19 pandemic.
+We are swamped with questions dealing with the difficult business shutdown due to the COVID-19 pandemic.
 I am in the office every day, along with my technical assistant David LeClair.
 Our bookeeper Trisha Bruce continues to work remotely from her home in Wilmington.

 Insurance brokers are currently considered essential businesses in NY and our office remains fully functional.
 I hope this information will answer some of your pressing questions as we navigate a difficult and frightening health situation.
 We wish you, your families, organization, staff and volunteers safe passage through the crisis.